 7. The mixture will thicken and dry out on cooling.
 So, you can put off the flame when it's a little watery.

-8. Tastes great while hot hot and on cooling too.
+8. Tastes great while hot hot and on cooling down too.

 Adjust the amount of sugar you add according to your liking.